About a month after Thanksgiving chapter. A week before Christmas.

 The remainder of the affair was focused on directing different people and departments in ways that would compensate for the temporary hole caused by Vern's disappearance and checking up on Randall, who'd stopped picking at the table and had instead turned to tugging at and spinning his bracelet.

-By the time it ended and everyone had filtered out the doors Dalton was more than a little concerned for the shorter man, though he did little to show it until they'd left the building and stepped into his car.
+By the time it ended and everyone had filtered out the doors Dalton was more than a little concerned for him, though he did little to show it until they'd left the building and stepped into his car.

 By that point Dalton had driven Randall around enough times to put together that Randall didn't particularly like wheeled transportation, even if he didn't protest the use of it, but this time when he started the car he flinched more visibly than he ever had in the past.
 Dalton still wasn't sure why he reacted so badly to cars, and he'd never bothered to ask before because he didn't particularly care, but this time made him pause when he went for the gearshift.

-He wasn't going to question Randall outright, because not only was that something that would potentially agitate the man further, but it would seem odd.
+He wasn't going to question Randall outright, because not only was that something that would potentially agitate him further, but it would seem weird.
+It wasn't like either of them made a habit of checking on how the other was doing.
 Instead Dalton decided to go with something that was more relevant.

 "Do you have a better idea of how to figure out where Heather went now?"

 The reply was as stiff as it was final and Dalton couldn't help but look surprised.
 There was no further explanation, which was uncharacteristic of Randall.
 Normally he loved to flaunt his superior intellect.
 Either he was extremely exhausted or something was very wrong.
 Dalton hoped it was the former.